Summer 2022 power outage risk increase

 - Blackout – An event that causes the power to turn off completely.

 In a 2021 blog, Future Business Continuity Is Customer-Centric, I shared my belief that power outage is an increased risk for many business operations.
 I acknowledged that we all want high availability and continuous data protection to keep vital systems and apps fully operational during times of crisis.
-However, power and network are increased areas of risk to operations in today’s new normal.
+However, power and network are increased risk areas to operations in today’s new normal.

 Increased use of rolling blackouts